SigmaSavage/pdf-template-engine/README.md

 ## pdf-template-engine

-An in-browser PDF template designer and filler, built as a Next.js app and evolving into a reusable headless and UI library.
+An in-browser PDF template designer and filler built as a Next.js app, evolving into a reusable headless and UI library.

 This repository currently serves two purposes: